chenaaron3/drawcode/README.md

 ## Testing

 The focused analyzer has been tested with 8 different algorithmic problems, generating clean container-cursor relationships that are directly relevant for visualizing data access patterns in algorithms.

+## Personal Notes

+1. Compile the original python code to get an AST
+2. Assign each node with an ID before adding markers
+3. Install markers into the AST, before/after a statement/expression is evaluated
+4. Run the code with markers and take snapshots of each step
+5. Save the results by unwrapping the markers
+6.

+-